 Copper pots and pans come in a variety of weights and thicknesses.
 So, what build is optimal?
 None other than Julia Child weighed in on the subject in “Mastering the Art of French Cooking,” proclaiming her preference for 1/8-inch (3.175 mm) copper.
 Most modern copper cookware comes in thickness ranging from 1.5 to 2.5 millimeters.
 Thicker copper allows for better heat retention, but going thinner provides greater temperature control.
 Any pan in this range will sit securely on a burner and can be lifted easily with one hand.

 If you decide to outfit your kitchen with copper, it’s important to maintain the cookware and make your investment last.
 Be prepared to polish your pots and pans often (even if you haven’t used them since the last time) to prevent corrosion.
 They’re also not dishwasher-safe and must be thoroughly dried by hand before you put them away.

 Keep the following tips in mind when caring for your cookware:

 A. Genuine copper cookware is more expensive than most other kinds of cookware.
 The more copper is used in the construction, the pricier a set will be.
 Copper-clad cookware ranges from $300 to $600 a set, while a copper-core set in stainless steel and small copper sets cost between $1,000 and $1,500.

 Full-featured sets from historic brands, with all the heritage and craftsmanship that come with them, cost at least $2,000 and range into the $3,000 to $4,000 level and above.

 A. Absolutely.
 The liquid in whatever you’re cooking will keep the pot or pan cool enough to prevent damage, even at high heat.

-A. Generally, no. However, there are special copper pans made with ferromagnetic bottoms that can be used over an induction burner.
+A. Generally, no. Induction relies on magnetism, and copper is not magnetic the way iron and steel are.
+However, copper pans with iron or steel bottoms can be used over an induction burner.